Assassination of Khaled Mosharraf: Events

-Death
+Assassination

 Nawazish, after getting assurance of the Chief of Staff, arranged some breakfast for the officers.
 Just as the three men were being served the breakfast some other men in uniform, probably Taher's Biplobi Sainik Sanstha personnel, rushed into the room, forced the three out at gunpoint, then shot and bayoneted them to death.

 According to some internal military sources, some of the Biplobi Sainik Sanstha personnel gave the message to kill all three officers to Colonel Asaduzzaman who allegedly led the assassination.